eurostat/java4eurostat/README.md

 Japan,Total,2014,293.9
 ```

-This can be loaded into an hypercube structure with:
+This file can be loaded into an hypercube structure with:

 ```java
 StatsHypercube hc = CSV.load("example.csv", "population");